getmimo/coding-challenge/mobile-challenge.md

 ### Lesson completion event

-A lesson completion event object is created when a lesson has been completed
+A lesson completion event object is created when a lesson has been completed.

 It contains the following properties:
 - The ID of the lesson
-- A timestamp when the lesson started
+- A timestamp when the lesson was started
-- A timestamp when the lesson completed
+- A timestamp when the lesson was completed

 ## Server API

-The server API for getting the lessons is extremely simple.
-Just do a GET request on https://mimochallenge.azurewebsites.net/api/lessons, which returns a JSON object that contains all of the lesson information.
+The server API for getting the lessons is simple: just send a GET request to https://mimochallenge.azurewebsites.net/api/lessons and you'll receive a JSON object that contains all the lesson information.